thtieig/ionos_exercise/README.md

-# IONOS Exercise #
+# IONOS K8S Demo #

-I have been asked to do the following:
-- Create an account
+- Create a IONOS Cloud account
-- create a Kubernetes Cluster with 2 nodes
+- Create a Kubernetes Cluster with 2 nodes
-- publish an nginx image with 3 replicas
+- Publish an nginx image with 3 replicas
-- optional to serve a personalised static index page
+- Serve a personalised static index page
-- bonus if you can produce a repeatable terraform template
+- Produce a repeatable terraform template

 ## Steps

-1. Create an IONOS account - manual operation
+1. Create an IONOS account - manual operation.
+I have opened a new account on the IONOS UK website [here](https://cloud.ionos.co.uk/compute/signup)
 2. Create custom Docker Nginx container, using `buildimage.sh` in `docker` folder, and following the instructions
-3. Configure `k8scluster.auto.tfvars` (in k8s directory `mv k8scluster.auto.tfvars.example k8scluster.auto.tfvars`)
+3. Configure `k8scluster.auto.tfvars` (in k8s directory `mv k8scluster.auto.tfvars.example k8scluster.auto.tfvars`) - [Here](https://api.ionos.com/docs/cloud/v6/#locationsget-8llkg) you can find the API call to get the list of all datacenter available in your account.
 4. Go into `k8s` directory and run `terraform init`, `terraform plan` and `terraform apply`
 5. Once the infrastructure is completed, download the json file from the panel as described [here](https://docs.ionos.com/dcd/managed-kubernetes/download-kubeconfig-file), then use `kubectl --kubeconfig kubeconfig.json <command>` to access your k8s cluster
 6. To deploy your custom nginx container run: `kubectl --kubeconfig kubeconfig.json apply -f deploy_web.yaml`